Competing types in preferential attachment graphs with community structure: Abstract

 \section{Abstract}

-We extend the two-type preferential attachment model of Antunovi\'c, Mossel and R\'acz to networks with community structure.
-We show that different types of limiting behaviour can be found depending on the choice of community structure and type assignment rule.
+{We extend the two-type preferential attachment model of Antunovi\'c, Mossel and R\'acz, where each new vertex takes its type according to a defined rule based on the types of its neighbours, to incorporate community structure, and investigate whether the proportions of vertices of each type synchronise between communities.
+The behaviour depends both on the choice of community structure and on the type assignment rule.

-In particular, we show that, for essentially all type assignment rules where more than one limit has positive probability in the unstructured model, communities may simultaneously converge to different limits if the community connections are sufficiently weak.
-If only one limit is possible in the unstructured model, this behaviour still occurs for some choices of type assignment rule and community structure.
-However, we give natural conditions on the assignment rule and, for two communities, on the structure, either of which will imply convergence to this limit, and each of which is essentially best possible.
+For essentially all cases where the single community model has more than one possible limit, communities may fail to synchronise for weakly interacting communities.
+Even when the single community model almost surely converges to a deterministic limit, synchronisation is not guaranteed.
+However, we give natural conditions on the assignment rule and, for two communities, on the structure, either of which will imply synchronisation to this limit, and each of which is essentially best possible.

-Although in the unstructured two-type model convergence almost surely occurs, we give an example with community structure which almost surely does not converge.
+We also give an example where the proportions of types almost surely do not converge, which is impossible in the single community model.}